DHTMLX/gantt-docs/data/desktop/howtostart_php.md

 $app->get('/data',  'getGanttData');/*!*/
 ~~~

-After that, we need to implement *getGanttData*.
-In order not to pollute index.php we'll declare all gantt-related stuff in a separate file.
+After that, we need to implement the *getGanttData* logic.
+In order not to pollute *index.php*, we'll declare all gantt-related stuff in a separate file.

-Create a new file *src/gantt.php* and add the required code:
+Let's create a new file *src/gantt.php* and add the required code:

 {{snippet src/gantt.php}}
 ~~~php
 function getConnection()